FreeFlarum/freeflarum.com/docs/index.md

 ## The post composer seems broken on mobile

-When the buttons, like tags, recipients and polls take up the entire space and you can't write my post, see [this discussion](https://discuss.flarum.org/d/21015-post-box-on-mobile/5) for more info.
+When the buttons, like tags, recipients and polls take up the entire space and you can't write the post, see [this discussion](https://discuss.flarum.org/d/21015-post-box-on-mobile/5) for more info.

 ## I have another question